syncfusion-content/flutter-docs/Flutter/XlsIO/working-with-formulas.md

+---
+layout: post
+title: Excel Formula of Syncfusion Flutter XlsIO.
+description: Learn how to apply formulas and to calculate value in the cells of Excel worksheet using Syncfusion Flutter XlsIO.
+platform: flutter
+control: Excel
+documentation: ug
+---

 # Working with Formulas

 Formulas are entries in Excel that have equations, by which values are calculated.
 A typical formula might contain cell references, constants, and even functions.